 A Diploma level qualification (or equivalent) in relationship counselling or a related topic will provide assurance and peace of mind that your counsellor has developed the necessary skills.

 Another way to assure they have undergone specialist training is to check if they belong to a relevant professional organisation that represents couples counsellors.

 This is where you can submit feedback about the content of this page.

 Please note we are unable to provide any personal advice via this feedback form.
 If you do require further information or advice, please visit the homepage & use the search function to contact a professional directly.

 Content written/edited by Denise Pickup BACP (Accred) in 2008.
 All content displayed on Counselling Directory is provided for general information purposes only, and should not be treated as a substitute for advice given by your GP or any other healthcare professional.

 Whilst we endeavor to ensure all information is accurate, Counselling Directory make no representations or warranties of any kind, whether express or implied, as to the accuracy of the information included within the website.
 Any dependence you place on such information is therefore strictly at your own risk.

-- Retirement and relationships
+- Fear, love and relationships

-- Recognising relationship breakdown
+- Saving a relationship